 Students will participate in clinical rotations at Avera McKennan Hospital & University Health Center, the Prairie Center, Avera Medical Group McGreevy, Avera Heart Hospital, CORE Orthopedics Avera and the Sioux Falls Veterans Administration Medical Center.

 Students will have extensive training in general diagnostic radiography, fluoroscopy, and surgery.
 They will spend a number of rotations in CT, MRI and mammography (optional).
-Students will also have introduction rotations in radiation therapy, ultransound, PET CT, and nuclear medicine.
+Students will also have limited rotations in radiation therapy, ultrasound, PET CT, and nuclear medicine.

 Download the complete program handbook.